NA Medical Expenses and Deduction

 A $35 disregard is applied to the budgetary unit’s combined medical expenses, regardless of the number of elderly or participants with a disability that are included in the case.
 When eligible, the budgetary unit receives one of the following medical expense deductions:

-The actual amount, minus a $35 disregard when expenses are more than the $145 SMD amount.
+●The actual amount, minus the $35 disregard when expenses are more than the $145 SMD amount.

 Any of the following NA participants are eligible for a medical expense deduction when the budgetary unit’s combined out-of-pocket medical expense is greater than $35: